enzo-project/enzo-e/parameters-file.rst

 **Scalar types** are any floating point or integral numerical values.
 The constant 'pi' is also recognized.

-   *Note that floating-point and integers are not interchangable: if a floating point type is expected, one cannot use an integer.*
+   *Note that floating-point and integers are not interchangeable: if a floating point type is expected, one cannot use an integer.*

 **String types** are enclosed in double-quotes.